ebaker107/CSCI-202-Final/README.md

 # Password Manager

-This is a simple command-line password manager implemented in C++.
-It allows you to manage and store passwords securely in a file.
+The C++ Password Manager is a comprehensive command-line utility designed to streamline password creation and organization.
+It offers users the ability to securely store passwords in a designated text file, locate existing entries, generate new passwords with customizable options, and manage or delete records as needed.
+This application enables efficient password management, combining the power and flexibility of C++ to provide users with control over their password security.

 ### Features
 - Add a new password entry.